The internal languages of univalent categories: The Internal Language of Locally Cartesian Closed Categories

-To prove \Cref{prop:total-biequiv}, we also use that there is a displayed invertible modification over every invertible modification assuming that the involved displayed bicategories have trivial 2-cells.
-In the remainder, we also use the following example of a displayed biequivalence.
+In the remainder, we use the following example of a displayed biequivalence.
 This example says that if we have a biequivalence from $\D_1$ to $\D_2$ and from $\D_1'$ to $\D_2'$, then we also have a biequivalence from $\D_1 \times \D_1'$ to $\D_2 \times \D_2'$.